 Are Amalgam Fillings Safe?

-The WHO has a phase-down approach on the use of mercury in dentistry where nations may pace this according to domestic needs.
-This is in accordance by the treaty agreed by United Nations Environmental Programme in 2013.
+The World Health Organization (WHO) has a phase-down approach on the use of mercury in dentistry, where nations may pace this according to domestic needs.
+This is in accordance with the treaty agreed by the United Nations Environment Programme (UNEP) in 2013.

 At Smilepoint Dental Centre, we no longer use mercury or amalgam fillings in our restorations.
-For existing amalgam fillings, we would recommend that we replace them only if it is defective, for example : if the filling has decay around the filling or if it is cracked.
+We would recommend replacing existing amalgam fillings only if they are defective.
+For example, if the filling has decay around it or if it is cracked.